warlordtoken/WLT-Docs/README.md

 Terms & Conditions
 Users will be able to withdraw their funds at any time with no delay.

-Rewards are calculated and distributed weekly on every Sunday to user wallets between 7 PM and 8PM (UTC) Disclaimer
+Disclaimer
 WLT Token is an experimental token.
 Do Your Own Research (DYOR) before investing in this venture, as Crypto-currencies are subject to high market risk and volatility.
 You should only invest the amount in WLT which If you lose, won’t affect your long-term survival in the market.
 Many factors outside of the control of WLT Token will affect the market price.
 Extreme changes in price may occur at any time, resulting in a potential loss of value, complete or partial loss of purchasing power, and difficulty or a complete inability to sell or exchange your digital currency.